-Day 13: At sea en route to Antarctica The day will be spent admiring the magnificent scenery from the vessel.
+Day 13-14: At sea en route to Antarctica These days will be spent admiring the magnificent scenery from the vessel.
 Be sure to have your camera ready as we pass spectacular icebergs.
 There is also a good possibility of spotting Fin Whale and Antarctic Petrel.